-Schools and colleges may be back in session, but there’s no stopping our southern Brunswick island from celebrating all the colors, delectable fares, and festivities of fall!
+Schools and colleges may soon be back in session, but there’s no stopping our southern Brunswick island from celebrating all the colors, delectable fares, and festivities of fall!

-Autumn in the Holden Beach community also means church fall festivals, turkey shoots, incredible shelling, brilliantly deep sunsets, favorite fishing holes, and oyster roasts!
+In the meantime, autumn in the Holden Beach community also means church fall festivals, turkey shoots, incredible shelling, brilliantly deep sunsets, favorite fishing holes, and oyster roasts!

 What is an oyster roast, anyway?